Puskar-Roy/E-learning-Platform----Backend/README.md

-##### Note: *For Production, You can add  your frontend url in whitelist then inside .env file add DEV_MODE=PROD, In test api admin credentials - email : admin@admin.com and password : admin*
+##### Note: *For production, include your frontend URL in the `whitelist` array within `src/index.ts`.
+Update the `.env` file by setting `DEV_MODE=PROD` to ensure that CORS is restricted.
+In `DEV_MODE=DEV`, any URL can send requests to the backend.
+Set `EMAIL_SERVICE=RESEND` to use the default email service as Resend.
+Note that in the free tier of Resend, you can only send emails to your own email account.
+The current setup utilizes the NodeMailer SMTP service.
+For testing the API, use the admin credentials: email: `admin@admin.com`, password: `admin`*

 ## API End Points